GLASS20/MujinaBaseV2/README.md

 Be aware that the @EventHandler annotation is first checked by the annotation processor for incoherent target method and event handler signature, and will fail the compilation in such cases. \
 It is purposefully strict to avoid having surprises at runtime.
 ## Add a new event

+# How do I call the original unmodified method ?
+At the moment, there is no way to call the original method that won't trigger the event. \
+So do not call the modified method from its event handler, otherwise you will end up in an infinite loop. \
+The possible workarounds would be :
+- Make a boolean that would tell your handler to immediatly return without doing anything (won't always work, not reliable)
+- Reimplement the original method yourself (takes a lot of time, and will need to use reflection for private fields/methods)

 # How can I access private fields/methods ?